Fermium-co/LINQ4ES2015/README.md

     http-server

-open the browser and go to localhost:8080, this opens the index.html file. see the browser console for the results.
+open the browser and go to [localhost:8080](http://localhost:8080), this opens the index.html file.

+And see the browser console for the results.

 ## Usage